2023-05-18 14:31:09

 During the height of the conflict, Saudi officials publicly supported the idea of ousting Assad.

-However, after the earthquake, Saudi Foreign Minister Prince Faisal bin Farhan stated that there was a consensus in the Arab world that a “new approach” to Syria that required negotiations with Damascus would be necessary to address the humanitarian crisis.
+However, following the earthquake, Saudi Foreign Minister Prince Faisal bin Farhan stated that there was a consensus in the Arab world that a “new approach” to Syria that required negotiations with Damascus would be necessary to address the humanitarian crisis.

 The foreign ministers of the two countries have exchanged visits since then, and Riyadh has lobbied hard for Assad to be invited to Friday’s summit in Jeddah.

 One Damsco patron says the news of Assad’s imminent arrival in Saudi Arabia is nothing to celebrate.
-“How can I be optimistic about that?
+“How can I be optimistic regarding that?
 Every time I look at his face I remember how many people died because of it.”

 He wonders, “Does he bring back our beloved who died?
 Does he heal our pain and wounds?”